Cumulocity-IoT/cumulocity-smart-map-settings-widget/README.md

-# Smart Map settings widget for Cumulocity
+# Smart Map Settings Widget for Cumulocity
 This widget 'Smart map settings' is created using Anuglar Library and can be deployed in App Builder and Cockpit as a cumulocity widget.
 It allows you to mark and create a Geography on specified location.
 After the Geography is created, it allows to create floors, Geofences and device positioning.
 This widget is used as configuration for Smart Map widget

 ![](https://user-images.githubusercontent.com/32765455/94546270-465a2080-026b-11eb-87f0-f99b739931c0.png)